 Other tasty casserole recipes

-How to make sweet potato casserole with marshmallows
+How to make sweet potato casserole

 Step 3 – Add the potato mixture to a baking dish, then smooth out into an even layer.
 Cover the top with chopped pecans and more brown sugar.